Getting Started with Angular Diagram Component

 import { AppComponent } from './app.component';

-Note: Please note that project generated through angular CLI project will always the changes made into application and compiled it automatically.
-We don’t need to run “npm start” command for each changes made into the application.
+Projects generated through Angular CLI automatically detect changes made to the application and compile them.
+You don’t need to run “npm start” for each change made to the application.